Here’s the process for taking a year out before starting your course

 Can I accept a deferred entry place and then decide to switch to a different university instead?

-Not that easily – once you’ve accepted a place, that’s where you’ve committed to going and while you hold that place, you won’t be able to apply anywhere else whether it’s for this year or next year.
+Not that easily – once you’ve accepted a place, you won’t be able to apply anywhere else whether it’s for this year or next year.

 To be able to apply to other places instead, you’d need to get in touch with the university and ask to be released from the course.
 You’ll only be able to reapply somewhere else if the university agrees to withdraw your deferred application.